Barberry

 Traditional Background

 Barberry has a long history of use in both Western and Middle Eastern herbal traditions.
-Its bright yellow inner bark and roots have been valued as classic “bitter tonics” for the liver and digestion, as well as traditional supports for the skin and mucous membranes.
+Its bright yellow inner bark and roots have been valued as classic bitter tonics for the liver and digestion, as well as traditional supports for the skin and mucous membranes.

 Active Constituents

-Berberine and related alkaloids: Barberry is rich in isoquinoline alkaloids such as berberine, which give the plant its characteristic yellow colour and strong bitter taste.
-Traditionally these constituents are associated with liver and digestive support, bile secretion, and maintaining microbial balance.
+Barberry is rich in isoquinoline alkaloids such as berberine, which give the plant its characteristic yellow colour and strong bitter taste.
+Traditionally, these compounds are associated with liver support, bile flow, and maintaining microbial balance.

 Traditional Uses